kunalj101/python_intro_hackathon/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:fd3cdcb726
 ## Impute missing values of LoanAmount?

-There are multiple ways to fill the missing values of continuous variables, you can go with mean, median or estimate values based on other features of data set.
-Here to impute missing values of loan amount, we would go with imputing by mean value (Mean of available values of LoanAmount).
+There are multiple ways to fill the missing values of continuous variables, you can go with mean, median or estimate values based on other features of the data set.
+Here, to impute missing values of the loan amount, we would go with imputing by mean value (Mean of available values of LoanAmount).

 ```{python}